Peter Mills (American politician): Maine Legislature

 During 15 years in the Maine Legislature (most recently in the State Senate), he served as a Republican lead on Tax, Labor, Judiciary, Appropriations, Education and Health & Human Services Committees.
 He was outspoken in advocating change in tax and school funding systems, and worked to pass reforms in health care and education.

 In 1999 he led the Labor Committee to overhaul Maine's Unemployment Compensation system, to eliminate benefits, build reserves and reduce taxes.
 In 2005 he launched "Don't Mortgage ME," a petition drive to repeal a $447 million borrowing scheme.
 In 2009 the Legislature passed his bill to design a portable benefit system for new teachers and state employees.
 In 2008 the Legislature unanimously passed his Fund of Funds bill to attract venture capital for growing businesses.
 Governor John Baldacci vetoed the bill.

 2006 gubernatorial campaign

 In 2005, Mills declared his candidacy for governor in the 2006 election.
 In the Republican primary, he faced former U.S. Representative Dave Emery and State Senator Chandler Woodcock.
 Mills lost to Woodcock by 2,400 votes.
 Woodcock lost to incumbent Democrat John Baldacci in the November general election.

 2010 gubernatorial campaign

 On July 22, 2009 Mills filed paperwork with the Maine Ethics Commission for entry into the 2010 Maine gubernatorial race.
 He was the fourth Republican to declare his candidacy, joined by Matt Jacobson, Les Otten, and Bruce Poliquin.
 Waterville mayor and businessperson Paul LePage was subsequently chosen to be the Republican candidate for governor in 2010.

-After the State Senate
+Turnpike Authority

-In 2011, Governor Paul LePage appointed Mills as the Executive Director of the Maine Turnpike Authority.
+In March 2011, Governor Paul LePage appointed Mills as the Executive Director of the Maine Turnpike Authority.
+He resigned in September 2024.